Trusted

 How internationalized and globalized is Coinbase?

-Our history lies in North America, with over 100 million consumers.
-For more than eight years, we’ve operated internationally, with hubs in 10 global markets where we’re fully registered, including Brazil, Canada, the US, the UK, Germany, Holland, France, Ireland, Singapore, and Australia.
+Our history lies in North America, but for more than eight years, we’ve operated internationally, with hubs in 10 global markets where we’re fully registered, including Brazil, Canada, the US, the UK, Germany, Holland, France, Ireland, Singapore, and Australia.

 Brian Armstrong has strongly emphasized an international-first approach.
 We’re catching up in derivatives and perpetual products, areas where Asian exchanges have been quicker.
 To compete, we launched our INTX exchange in Bermuda.